Balauue/balauue.github.io/_posts/2015-07-16-dofflin-chill-trap-future-base-playlist.md

 ---

-I found my new favorite music genre *Dofflin* for easy listening at work and for relaxing.
+I found my new favorite music genre for easy listening at work and for relaxing.
+It's called *Dofflin*.

 Dofflin (aka Chill Trap) draws from downtempo, r&b, trap, hip-hop and video game music.
 Its easy, upbeat, and happy electronic music.
 It's very close to Future Bass and there is no sharp distinction between these genres.